 ]]>

-On 1 September 2024, the rate of general VAT in Finland rose from 24% to 25.5%.
+On 1 September 2024, the rate of general VAT rate in Finland rose from 24% to 25.5%.
 In this article, we will explore what this change means for local and foreign-owned businesses in Finland.

 The September 2024 VAT rise only affects goods and services that were previously taxed at the general rate of 24%.
 Therefore, the VAT rate rise has no impact on goods and services sold with reduced VAT in Finland (14% or 10%), like physical exercise services or hotel accommodation.